The Outrageous, Lavish Lives Of The Rich Russian Teens Of Instagram

 It’s no secret that people are fascinated by the decadent lifestyles of the rich and famous.
 There's an entire show named for the concept, after all.

 But the lives led by the wealthiest of Russian oligarchs and their privileged offspring are luxurious to the extreme.
-And that decadence is documented on social media thanks to @richrussiankids — an Instagram account that's attracting serious followers.
+And that decadence is now documented on social media thanks to @richrussiankids — an Instagram account that's attracting serious followers and headlines.

 The anonymously run account, which bills itself as chronicling “the Russian high Instagram empire,” is full of images depicting a truly luxe lifestyle.

-With its videos of outrageous parties, expensive cars and exotic animals, the account at times seems like it might be a parody or critique of excess and opulence.
+With its videos of outrageous parties, photos of scantily clad young women, and shots of expensive cars and exotic animals, the account at times seems like it might be a parody or critique of excess and opulence.
 In one video, a young man driving a Porsche flips around a gold-plated gun to the tune of “Bad Boys,” before hanging it by its trigger from the gear shift.

 But the lives led by the wealthiest of Russian oligarchs and their privileged offspring are luxurious to the extreme.
-And that decadence is documented on social media thanks to @richrussiankids — an Instagram account that's attracting serious followers.
+And that decadence is now documented on social media thanks to @richrussiankids — an Instagram account that's attracting serious followers and headlines.

 The anonymously run account, which bills itself as chronicling “the Russian high Instagram empire,” is full of images depicting a truly luxe lifestyle.

-With its videos of outrageous parties, expensive cars and exotic animals, the account at times seems like it might be a parody or critique of excess and opulence.
+With its videos of outrageous parties, photos of scantily clad young women, and shots of expensive cars and exotic animals, the account at times seems like it might be a parody or critique of excess and opulence.
 In one video, a young man driving a Porsche flips around a gold-plated gun to the tune of “Bad Boys,” before hanging it by its trigger from the gear shift.

 When reached via email, the person behind the handle, who goes only by Richie Rich or RRK, seems to defend the displays of wealth.